yadgire7/Machine-Learning/README.md

 # Machine-Learning
-Contains notes on concepts of ML and their applications.
+Contains notes and programs (python notebooks) on concepts of ML and their applications.